Mauler125/r5sdk/docs/languages/en/faq/faq.md

 - [Can I play alone on a server?](#can-i-play-alone-on-a-server)
 - [Why do I crash when connecting to a Server?](#why-do-i-crash-when-connecting-to-a-server)

+## How do I open the developer console?
+When In-game you can press `~` or the `insert` key to open the console.

 ## Can I play on Console?
-No, R5Reloaded is PC only.
+**No**, R5Reloaded is PC only.
 Additionally, you cannot invite your console friends to an R5Reloaded lobby.

 ## Can I use in game cosmetics?
-No, In-game cosmetics are disabled and will stay disabled.
+**No**, In-game cosmetics are disabled and will stay disabled.
 If you want in-game cosmetics you should support Respawn by buying them.

 ## Can I use my Season 10 Apex files?
-Under absolutely no circumstances should you attempt to run this with Season 10 Apex files.
+**NO**, Under absolutely no circumstances should you attempt to run this with Season 10 Apex files.
 Doing this won't work, Easy Anti-Cheat will block it or may even ban you!
 Don't even try it.
 We only support the Season 3 Apex build files with the build string `R5pc_r5launch_N1094_CL456479_2019_10_30_05_20_PM`.

 ## What can I do with this project?
-You can create your own lobbies to play solo or with your friends.
+**Yes!** You can create your own lobbies to play solo or with your friends.
 There is also a server browser so you can eaisly find public servers.

 ## How do you properly host servers?
 See: [Hosting a Server](servers/hosting)